Skip to main content

 • you correctly store older people’s records, such as care and services plans, in your information management system (Outcome 2.7).
 Make sure you can identify these records, so the right records are matched to the right person.
 For example, you could use the older person’s Healthcare Identifiers.

-• delivering care and services to an older person.
-For example, before administering medication or referring an older person to an allied health* or health professional*.
+• delivering aged care services to an older person.
+For example, before administering medication or referring an older person to a registered health practitioner or allied health professional.

 • generating clinical handover, transfer or discharge information.
 This can also include information about an older person’s agreement, fees and invoices (Outcome 1.4).

 • there are ways to escalate concerns about the older person.
-Older people, their families, carers, and health professionals* involved in the older person’s care need to be able to escalate concerns.
+Older people, their supporters, families, carers, registered health practitioners, allied health professionals and others involved in their care need to be able to escalate concerns.
 Contact details for those involved in the care and services of the older person should be kept up to date and easily accessible.
-This information needs to be stored using your information management system* (Outcome 2.7).
+This information needs to be stored using your information management system (Outcome 2.7).

 • workers can communicate and share information with older people safely and effectively.
 They should base this on each older person’s language and communication needs and preferences.

-If you provide residential care and services, your communication system* needs to have processes* to prepare and provide care statements to older people.
+If you provide residential aged care services, your communication system needs to have processes to prepare and provide care statements to older people.

-If you provide home care and services, make sure you have processes to communicate clinical information* to older people, families and other service providers.
+If you provide home aged care services, make sure you have processes to communicate clinical information to older people, supporters and other service providers.

 Make sure workers are supported to communicate for safety and quality.